Top Digital Marketing Metrics to Monitor

 What is the difference between a metric and a KPI?
 A metric is a calculable, consistently defined measurement of digital (website, email, social media or online store) performance.
 A KPI is essentially an important metric – typically where the data is used to track growth.
 While the terms are often used interchangeably, the key point to remember is that metrics measure process and KPIs measure the performance of those processes.
 As an example, Average Order Value would be considered a metric but the dollar target amount for Average Order Value is considered a KPI.

-As an internet marketing company, we know how essential monitoring metrics is for the success of your business.
-Below, we’ve broken down a complete list of the top metrics and KPIs your team should consider tracking for Email, Social Media, Paid Social, Display Advertising and eCommerce campaigns so you can start optimizing your online performance, drive more qualified traffic and ultimately increase your bottom line.
+As a digital marketing agency, we know how essential monitoring digital marketing metrics is for the success of your business.
+Below, we’ve broken down a complete list of the top digital marketing metrics and KPIs your team should consider tracking for Email, Social Media, Paid Social, Display Advertising and eCommerce campaigns so you can start optimizing your online performance, drive more qualified traffic and ultimately increase your bottom line.

 The percentage of emails that could not be delivered to the recipients´ inbox is referred to in email marketing as the bounce rate.
 It is quite simple to calculate bounce rate, just take the total number of emails bounced and divide it by the number of emails sent and multiply by 100.